preyes323/launchschool/260/lesson_01/todoMVC/README.md

 ### General Requirements

-Build a todo app using the following [HTML and CSS](http://d3905n0khyu9wc.cloudfront.net/todo_app/todo_app.zip) as starting point.
+Build a todo app using the following [HTML and CSS](http://d3905n0khyu9wc.cloudfront.net/todo_app/todo_app.zip) as starting point*.
 The todo app will use the MVC framework that was built earlier in the course.

 Here's a link to the course page for the [complete requirements document](https://launchschool.com/lessons/fae4fa27/assignments/4953c85b).

+<small>*I'll use precompiled Handlebards templates instead of creating during runtime.
+I won't be using jQuery also.</small>

 ### Specific Requirements